 There are many reasons why turnover is so high in the call center industry.
 Some of the reasons are under your control and are “fixable”, while some must be chalked up as simply costs of doing business.
 One of the responsibilities of the managers and supervisors in the call center is to consistently assess the reasons why people leave the center.
 Perhaps more importantly, it’s also critical to talk to happy staff and find out what keeps them there.

-Some of the reasons that employees leave fall into a category that may not be under the direct control as a supervisor or manager.
+Some of the reasons that employees leave fall into a category that may not be under the direct control of a supervisor, but are surely under control of the contact center management.
 These reasons are compensation, job fit, and career path.

 All these factors contribute to the turnover and should be examined by the call center management team and perhaps senior management to address needed changes and strategy.
 Some of the other reasons that employees leave may fall under realm of control as an immediate supervisor.